Dr Martina Balaam (PhD MSc PgCert Prof Ed Ba (Hons) RGN RNT FHEA FRSA)

 Biography: Martina Balaam

-I have recently completed an interdiciplinary PhD (sociology, media and communication studies and nursing), “Virtuous, Invisible and Unconcerned: Nurses, Nursing and the Media”.
+I have an interdiciplinary PhD (sociology, media and communication studies and nursing), “Virtuous, Invisible and Unconcerned: Nurses, Nursing and the Media”.
+Queen Margaret University, Edinburgh.
 I have a BA (Hons) in Applied Social Science, from Lancaster University, a Masters in Health Promotion/Education from Edinburgh University and a Post Graduate Certificate in Professional Education from Queen Margaret University, Edinburgh.
 I have professional registration with the Nursing and Midwifery Council as A Registered Nurse/Adult and a Lecturer/Practice Educator.

 Responsibilities & affiliations